When is the best time to visit Nicaragua?

 Visiting Nicaragua in November - April

-Nicaragua’s dry season begins in November, when the majority of places enjoy dry, sunny days and mild temperatures.
-This makes it the ideal time for exploring the colonial cities, beaches, volcanoes and nature reserves the country is so famous for.
-Christmas, New Year and Easter are peak times which see the beach areas in particular becoming busy with Nicaraguan holidaymakers.
+Nicaragua’s dry season begins in November and brings dry, sunny days the majority of places.
+These bright days and mild temperatures make it ideal for exploring the colonial cities, beaches, volcanoes and nature reserves the country is so famous for.
+Christmas, New Year and Easter are peak areas which see the beach areas in particular becoming busy with Nicaraguan holidaymakers.

 Events & Festivals

-- Holy Week (March/April): Holy Week in Nicaragua sees colorful religious processions in the city of Granada, and smaller events around the rest of the country.
+- Holy Week in Nicaragua sees colourful religious processions in the city of Granada, and smaller events in the rest of the country.

-- Purisima festivities (early December): The ‘Purisima’ festivities, honouring the Immaculate Conception, comprise of processions, singing in the streets and fireworks displays in some places.
+- The ‘Purisima’ festivities honouring the Immaculate Conception culminate in early December with processions and singing in the streets, and fireworks displays in some places.

-- Week-long surfing competition (late November): An annual week-long surfing competition sees some of Latin America’s best surfers converging on the beaches around San Juan del Sur; competing against each other and the waves.
+- An annual week-long surfing competition in late November sees some of Latin America’s best surfers converging on the beaches around San Juan del Sur Read more

 Visiting Nicaragua in May - June

-Although May marks the beginning of the rainy season, this usually only manifests itself in higher temperatures.
-Showers generally fall in the afternoon or overnight and rarely last more than a couple of hours at a time.
-This time of year is particularly recommended for snorkeling and birdwatching.
+Although May marks the beginning of the rainy season, this usually only manifests itself predominantly in higher temperatures.
+Showers generally fall in the afternoon or overnight, and rarely last more than a couple of hours at a time.
+This time of year is particularly recommended for snorkelling and bird-watching.

 Visiting Nicaragua in July - October

-The wettest time of year to visit Nicaragua, though the weather still doesn't reach the extremes seen on Caribbean islands.
-The months of September and October are best avoided as the heaviest rains can cause disruption to travel; particularly in rural areas.
+The wettest time of year to visit Nicaragua, though the weather still does not reach the extremes seen on Caribbean islands.
+The months of September and October are best avoided as the heaviest rains can cause disruption to travel, particularly in rural areas.

 Why travel with Audley?